rss2022-pnmp/rss2022-pnmp/README.md

 └── util.py           -> where we define utilities functions<br/>

-Our dependencies are availables through pip or conda.<br/>
+Our dependencies are available through pip or conda.<br/>
 The PyTorch version we have tested our code is 1.10<br/>

 Main dependencies:<br/>